A Thermodynamic Structure of Asymptotic Inference: Inference in sensory transduction and metrology

 Sensory transduction provides a concrete and experimentally accessible realization of inferential physics.
 Sensory receptors interact with stimuli at the periphery through stochastic microscopic events and must estimate macroscopic stimulus parameters from those events.
 The outcome of this inferential process is accessible experimentally through the neural response.
 Estimation by the sensory system is achieved through repeated sampling in time.
 Microscopic events are integrated over successive, approximately independent epochs, and the resulting samples are averaged to form an estimate of stimulus magnitude at each moment.
 Repetition reduces noise through averaging, and the residual uncertainty of the estimate can be quantified statistically.
 It is this process of repeated sampling that frames sensory transduction naturally within the realm of statistical inference.

-In the large-$m$ limit, the uncertainty in the estimated mean is asymptotically Gaussian with variance $\sigma^2/m$, where $\sigma^2$ denotes the intrinsic stimulus variance.
+In the large-$m$ limit, the uncertainty in the estimated mean is asymptotically Gaussian with variance $\sigma^2/m$, where $\sigma^2$ denotes the variance of a single observation.
 In addition, sensory systems are subject to representation noise, which we model as additive, Gaussian and stimulus-independent with variance $\sigma_R^2$.
 The total uncertainty in the estimate is therefore given by the convolution of these two Gaussian contributions.
 As a result, the differential entropy of the estimate takes a closed-form expression depending only on the sample size and the variance \cite{norwich1977information,norwich1993information}.
 Note that the calculation of the differential entropy is of the asymptotic estimator distribution, rather than the entropy of the sample vector or the likelihood itself.

 Three additional empirical assumptions are required to complete the description.
 First, the variance of stimulus fluctuations $\sigma^2(\mu)$ is assumed to be a continuous, non-decreasing function of the mean stimulus intensity $\mu$ (c.f. fluctuation scaling \cite{eisler2008fluctuation}).
 Second, the sample size evolves dynamically, relaxing monotonically toward a unique equilibrium or optimal value $m_{eq}$.
-Third, since the variance increases monotonically with $\mu$, it is expected that the optimal sample size itself depends monotonically on stimulus magnitude $m_{eq}(\mu)$ although not necessarily with the same functional form as $\sigma^2(\mu)$.
+Third, since the variance increases monotonically with $\mu$, it is not unreasonable to assume that the optimal sample size increases monotonically with stimulus magnitude $m_{eq}(\mu)$ although not necessarily with the same functional form as $\sigma^2(\mu)$.
 In what follows, sample size $m$ is treated as a continuous variable, with the approximation justified in the asymptotic regime.

 Under these assumptions, a dynamical state-space description follows:

 where $g$ can be nonlinear and satisfies the conditions that (i) $g(m,m_{eq})=0$ if and only if $m=m_{eq}$, with $m$ tracking $m_{eq}$ monotonically; (ii) $\sigma_R^2$ is constant; and (iii) both $\sigma^2(\mu)$ and $m_{eq}(\mu)$ are continuous, non-decreasing functions of $\mu$.
 This formulation is deliberately abstract: it does not commit to a specific sensory modality or sampling mechanism, but isolates the generic nature of repeated measurement and averaging \cite{wong2025universal}.